Registration exam - NZREX Clinical

 You are eligible to apply to sit the NZREX Clinical examination if you:

-- meet our English language requirements
+- satisfy Council’s English language requirements.

 - Professional and Linguistic Assessments Board (PLAB) test Part 1